 3. The Pilling Test

 Nobody likes to have pilling on their clothes.
 Thus, it is usually the case where good products do not have pilling.
-However, it is exactly opposite with Pashminas.
+However, it is exactly the opposite of Pashminas.
 If the Pashmina product guarantees to have no pilling, it should be a fake one.
 Pilling is a quintessential feature with an animal fiber material like Pashmina.
 As a result, the product is probably synthetic, if there is no pilling.

 Read Also: A Complete Guide to Buying Pashmina in Nepal